 Quad Nets were conceived during 2005 as a device embodiment of a physical principle of freedom that is based on properties of physical materials such as water or steel.
 I suggest that an animal's production of muscular movements resembles the production of snowflakes, with both astonishing varieties and beautiful symmetries, except that bodily feelings can modify muscular movements to adjust to circumstances.
 The original report on the Quad Nets Model was published in 2006.
 Parts of this page maintain the substance of the 2006 presentation.

 Integrity of Freedom is the successor project to How to Solve "Free Will" Puzzles.
-It begins with a foundational psychology of personal freedom grounded in muscular movements and bodily feelings of actual life and builds on that foundation through principles of collective freedom to state principles of institutional design, e.g., for improvement of courts of law.
+It begins with a foundational psychology of personal freedom grounded in muscular movements and bodily feelings of actual life and aims to builds on that foundation through principles of individual and collective freedom to state principles of politics ("A free body and an authoritarian mind") and principles of institutional design, e.g., for improvement of courts of law.

-The free-will puzzles essay focused on one aspect of freedom, namely, the generation and embodiment of freedom in forms of episodic balancing used in contests such as sports competitions and jury trials.
-In the new project, the focus is on another aspect of freedom, namely, its power to integrate a whole body of movements during successful performances.
+The free-will puzzles essay focused on one aspect of freedom, namely, freedom that appears in forms of episodic balancing such as forms of contest in sports competitions and jury trials.
+In the new project, the focus is on another aspect of freedom, namely, the actual capacity of animal bodies to integrate a whole body of movements during successful performances.

 The Introduction to the new project is titled "Integrity of movement in birds, persons and music."
 One passage investigates a movement of a bird hopping from one branch to another branch in a tree: